CHAI: Command Hijacking against embodied AI: Introduction

 Moreover, many canonical adversarial techniques are difficult to translate to this setting.
 Perturbation-based attacks~\cite{DBLP:conf/iclr/MadryMSTV18,carlini2017towards} rely on small input modifications that often fail under real-world noise and environmental variability.
-Patch attacks~\cite{291285}, are designed to alter direct outputs such as turning angles or lane changes, but when applied to embodied AIs with text-based control, they face constraints on patch size, perspective, and context, limiting their practicality.
-Prompt injection attacks~\cite{liu2024automatic}, in contrast, manipulate textual inputs, but in embodied AIs the prompts of interest are intermediate outputs driving physical actions rather than external user inputs.
+Patch attacks~\cite{291285} are designed to alter direct outputs such as turning angles or lane changes, but when applied to embodied AIs with text-based control, they face constraints on patch size, perspective, and context, limiting their practicality.
+Prompt injection attacks~\cite{liu2024automatic,jones2025adversarial}, in contrast, manipulate textual input, but in embodied AI, the prompts of interest are intermediate outputs driving physical actions rather than external user inputs.
 Typographic adversarial attacks such as SceneTAP~\cite{cao2025scenetap} demonstrate that LVLMs can be misled by visual text, but they stop at altering perception-level outputs and achieve limited success when tasked with hijacking downstream control commands.

-To address these gaps, we present CHAI (structured Command Hijacking against embodied AI), the first optimization-based adversarial attack tailored to embodied systems driven by Large Visual-Language Models (LVLMs).
-Unlike prior work that manipulates only perception or input text, CHAI targets the command layer by embedding structured natural-language instructions into the visual scene as human-readable signs.
+To address these gaps, we present CHAI (structured \textbf{C}ommand \textbf{H}ijacking against embodied \textbf{AI}), the first optimization-based adversarial attack tailored to embodied systems driven by Large Visual-Language Models (LVLMs).
+Unlike prior work that manipulates only perception or input text, CHAI targets the command layer by embedding structured natural-language instructions into the physical scene as human-readable signs.
 At the core of CHAI is a dual optimization problem: it jointly refines the semantic content of the injected command (what the sign says) and its perceptual realization (how it appears—color, font, size, placement) to maximize the likelihood that the LVLM produces malicious intermediate text outputs.
-By operating simultaneously over both language and vision channels, CHAI exposes a fundamentally new attack surface in embodied AI and demonstrates how adversaries can hijack high-level decisions that control physical systems.
+By operating simultaneously across both language and vision channels, CHAI exposes a fundamentally new attack surface in embodied AI and demonstrates how adversaries can hijack high-level decisions that control physical systems.